espanso/website/docs/matches/forms.md

 You can create as many fields as you want, just use the double-brackets `[[field_name]]` syntax.

-### Form sizes

-Standard forms are sized 100x100 pixels, but expand to fit the width of the longest line of text and its input-boxes, in the form layout.

 ## Controls

 In the previous example, we've seen how to use simple text fields, but Espanso supports many controls, such as: